gavodachs/docker-dachs/README.md

 ### Build your own image
-Likewise, if you just want to build the latest `dachs` image, do:
+On the other hand, if you want to build your own iamge (the latest `dachs` image), you'll do:

 ```bash
 [~/]$ cd dockerfiles